brainML/food4thought/README.md

   - Example visualization tool

 Note: Voxel data is assumed to be inputted in a format of stimuli * voxel cortical surface

-The localizer code is organized as such, with each file being independently runnable:
-- analysis
-  - run_all.ipynb used to run the localizer analysis for identifying food regions
-  - A set of .py files containing the necessary analysis and utility functions
-- data
-  - Preprocessed localizer fMRI data for each subject along with the stimulus log files
-- pycortex_db
-  - Pycortex store for the food localizer subjects.
-Should be added to local pycortex store after pycortex installation
-- food_images
-  - The food images used in the food localizer
-- res
-  - Directory for storing the eventual results